Is the gospel sufficient to deal with systemic racism? Yes, but only if we understand and proclaim it in all its implications.

-This understanding of the gospel allows for the formation of reconciled communities which bear witness to the peace-making Kingdom of God.
-In such communities we begin to learn from and love one another.
+This understanding of the gospel allows for the formation of reconciled communities that bear witness to the peace-making Kingdom of God.
+In such communities, we begin to learn from and love one another.
 As one part hurts, so the whole body hurts.
 We can then begin to see the world from a different perspective.
 This new perspective is an essential next step in dealing with systemic racism.

 The cosmic renewal of all things: The gospel has personal, communal, and cosmic implications.
 Jesus is coming again, and when he does, he will bring about perfect justice and righteousness on the earth.
 This is the hope for all believers and, indeed, for all of Creation.

 We see that he loves justice, so we love justice.
 And when we love justice, we pursue it, in hope that while we will never accomplish it on this earth, our love for our neighbors drives us to approximate it within our sphere of influence.
-The fact that a true justice will come spurs us on, knowing that our work is not in vain.
+The fact that true justice will come spurs us on, knowing that our work is not in vain.

 Here we see the gospel in all its glorious implications.
 This gospel is what drove people like William Wilberforce.
 He understood the personal and societal implications of the gospel and worked for justice.
-He no doubt knew that the transforming nature of the gospel was our only hope, but he saw that transforming work as extending beyond (and springing forth from) personal salvation or sanctification, into the community of the church and beyond.
+He knew the transforming nature of the gospel was our only hope, but he saw that transforming work as extending beyond (and springing forth from) personal salvation or sanctification, into the community of the church and beyond.

 Two errors: This full vision of the gospel saves us from two errors.
-The first is to view the gospel only in its personal implications.
+The first is to view the gospel only in its individualistic implications.
 This leaves us few resources to sufficiently love our neighbors.

 The second is to conclude that the gospel is really not enough and that if we want to deal with systemic racism we must, then, seek some other solution.
 Many people are seeking to solve racial issues in this country, but some are not doing it from a perspective antithetical to Christianity.
 Beware of these false narratives.
 At best they deal with the symptom of the evil in the world, without properly reckoning with its cause.

 For people who long for racial justice, we owe it to the world to present them with a distinctly Christian solution.
-That means we must actually have one.
+That means we must have one.